obigrep

 or seqB1023456789

-would have been matched.
+would have been selected.

 Another solution to extract these sequence IDs would be to use a text file containing them, one per line, as follows